makersacademy/chitter-challenge/README.md

 >Next steps:
 >There are some edgecases I still want to solve (eg. throwing friendly errors if user's message is too long).
 >At present there is a known bug, where quacks won't post it they have apostrophes.
-I plant to fix that soon.
+I plan to fix that soon.
 >Currently, users can post **quacks** as a **guest quacker** (i.e. entering a display name and message content).
 >I plan to implement more detailed login/logout functionality (requiring username/password etc.) in a later phase of the build.
 >Please add other suggested next steps in issues or PR comments.